-The DPhil in Migration Studies offers the unrivalled opportunity to undertake an interdisciplinary in-depth project focused on a specific and important contemporary challenge facing the world by drawing on world class research departments, centres and scholars.
+This course offers the opportunity to undertake an interdisciplinary, in-depth project focused on a specific and crucial contemporary challenge facing the world by drawing on excellent research departments, centres and scholars.

 You will be admitted initially as a Probationer Research Student (PRS), with full-time students transferring to full DPhil status by the end of their first year and part-time students transferring by the end of their second year.